Lixkote/WritePadInstaller/README.md

-# UnofficialAppxInstaller
+# WritePadInstaller
-UnofficialAppxInstaller is an custom appx installer mainly developed, so users can easily Test FluentPad Prereleases.
+WritePadInstaller is an custom appx installer mainly developed, so users can easily install and test WritePadInstaller Prereleases.